libigl/libigl/tutorial/tutorial.md

 make
 ```

-The examples can also be independently built using the the CMakeLists.txt
+The examples can also be built independently using the CMakeLists.txt
 inside each example folder.

 A few examples in Chapter 5 requires the [CoMiSo